NOTE: Analysis is mixed in with the relation of

 ALBERT: A few years later, the military and FBI formed a top secret task force to explore the troubling abstractions raised by cases Blue Book failed to resolve.
-We called it The Blue Rose after a phrase uttered by a woman in one of these cases just before she died, which suggested these answers could not be reached except by an alternate path we've been traveling ever since, except by an alternate path we've been traveling ever since.
+We called it The Blue Rose after a phrase uttered by a woman in one of these cases just before she died, which suggested these answers could not be reached except by an alternate path we've been traveling ever since.
 Gordon suggested an agent by the name of Phillip Jeffries to head the squad.
 He soon recruited three others: myself, Chet Desmond, and Dale Cooper.
 Perhaps you haven't failed to notice that I'm the only one of that group who hasn't disappeared without explanation, which has led to a certain reluctance on Gordon's part to bring new blood into the fold...until tonight.
 Agent Preston, you've been on our radar since you made the honors list at George Washington High, not to mention the dean's list at MIT and top of your class at Quantico.

 TAMMY: You're asking me to join the Blue Rose task force.

 ALBERT: I'll brief you in detail in the morning.